SMOLKEYS/bluearchive-lscom/C2 - Introductions and Magic.md

 Such is the ways of being in a high position, I suppose.

-"Hmm... you must be the ones the President sent, am I correct?"
+"Hmm... you must be the ones the president sent, am I correct?"
 She guesses.

 "And I assume you must be this 'Rin-chan' girl this letter was mentioning."
 Shiro mentions, holding the letter.
 Looks like both our guesses were correct, seeing her reaction to the nickname.